labodj/lsh-core/README.md

 * **`lsh-bridge`:** A lightweight firmware designed for an ESP32.
 It acts as a transparent bridge, physically connecting to `lsh-core` via serial and relaying messages to and from your network via MQTT.
 This isolates the core logic from Wi-Fi and network concerns.

-* **`node-red-contrib-lsh-logic`:** A collection of nodes for Node-RED.
+* **[node-red-contrib-lsh-logic](https://github.com/labodj/node-red-contrib-lsh-logic):** A collection of nodes for Node-RED.
 This is the brain of your smart home, running on a server or Raspberry Pi.
 It listens to events from all your `lsh-core` devices and orchestrates complex, network-wide automation logic.

 ### System Architecture